top of page

 What Is IT Band Pain?

-IT band pain, often referred to as iliotibial band syndrome, involves irritation of the iliotibial band—a thick band of connective tissue that runs along the outside of the thigh from the hip to the knee.
+IT band pain, commonly referred to as iliotibial band syndrome, involves irritation around the iliotibial band, a thick band of connective tissue that runs along the outside of the thigh from the hip to the outer knee.
+It helps support stability of the hip and knee during walking, running, climbing stairs, cycling, and single-leg movement.

 Individuals May Experience